haltcase/babel-plugin-partial-application/readme.md

 ## overview

-Use the `_` symbol ( or a custom identifier of your choosing ) as a placeholder to signal that a function call is partially applied.
-That is, it's not actually called yet, but will return a new function receiving the arguments you signified as placeholders.
+Use the `_` symbol ( or a custom identifier of your choosing ) as a placeholder to signal that a function call is partially applied, or that you'll provide the object of a method call at a later time.

+So basically - the original code isn't actually called yet, but will return a new function receiving the arguments you signified as placeholders.

 You can provide one or several placeholders mixed in with the rest of the usual arguments.
 Think of the values that aren't placeholders as being "bound".
 Check